Cambridge Net Zero Action Plan

 Reduce, Replace, Renewables

 There are several key ways to reduce emissions from buildings, as the graphic here illustrates.
-We must use less energy by investing in energy efficiency (Reduce), use cleaner energy by replacing fossil fuel-based appliances and building systems with electric versions (Replace), and ensure that all our electricity is generated with renewable, zero emissions sources like solar and wind (Renewables).
+We must use less energy by investing in energy efficiency (Reduce), use cleaner energy by replacing fossil fuel-based with fully-electric systems (Replace), and ensure that all our electricity is generated with renewable, zero emissions sources like solar and wind (Renewables).

 Cambridge's Net Zero Action Plan uses these three strategies to reduce emissions.
 Action Areas 1 and 2 focus on Reducing and Replacing, while Action Area 3 focuses on Renewables.
 Action Area 4 is crosscutting and supports all actions by securing funding and capacity for implementation.